Designing General Controller Printed Circuit Boards

 Inputs (Analog, Digital, Optocouplers)

 Wire To Board Connectors

-In practice, cables from external sensors, switches, and equipment are terminated to the general purpose controller’s PCB at their respective connectors.
+In practice, cables from external sensors, switches, and equipment run to the general purpose controller’s PCB to their respective connectors.
 The general purpose controller is then secured to an industrial enclosure or a terminal rack where they are serviced on a regular basis.

 In certain industries, downtime means loss of revenue and angry customers.

 Why you should use a modular design for your general purpose controller

 From a design to cost point of view, it makes sense to design a general purpose controller on a single PCB.
 However, if you consider the applications that these general purpose controllers are being used for, a cost saving design could actually turn into expensive support and upgrade work.
 It’s better to use a modular design with multiple PCBs since general purpose controllers are used in applications that are subjected to harsh electrical environments.
 Their requirements evolve over time and will need to be upgraded, so it is critical to keep the downtime minimal in some of these applications.